 Here’s the whole story…

 When we lived in Austin full time, we decided to start a candy vending business to supplement our income.
 The more locations we found, the more we fell in love with the business.
-Since most machines only require service about once every two months, I considered it passive income.

 When we moved to Los Angeles to pursue careers in the movie business, I started thinking about expanding our operation to the west coast.
 Since our business in Austin was such a low-maintenance gig, we decided to keep it and just fly back every two months to maintain it.